AlexcastroDev/dotnet-notes/csharp/namespace.md

 ## Why use namespaces?

 Namespaces are used to organize code in a logical manner.
 It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.
-It is a way to organize code in a logical manner.
-It is a way to group related code together.

 ## How to use namespaces?